Start the Process

 Cross-Functional Roles in This Stage

-Communicate the vision, align structures and resources, and set clear expectations for transformation across units and roles.
+Senior Leaders communicate the vision, align structures and resources, and establish clear expectations across units and roles.

 These phases are connected—and continuous.
 Each cycle builds on the last, deepening impact and embedding equity-driven change over time.